WeBankFinTech/Scriptis/README.md

 ![Comparison](/docs/en_US/images/readme/Comparison.png)

 ## Community
-If you want the fastest response, please give us an issue; or you can scan the code into the WeChat group:
+If you desire immediate response, please kindly raise issues to us or scan the below QR code by WeChat to join our group:

 ![WeChat](/docs/en_US/images/wechat.jpg)